Eomys/pyleecan-doc/get.pyleecan.rst

         pip install pyleecan

-This command line should download and install pyleecan on your computer, along with all the needed dependencies (see :doc:`Prerequisites </pyleecan.prerequisites>`).
+This command line should download and install pyleecan on your computer, along with all the needed dependencies (see :doc:`Prerequisites <prerequisite>`).
 You can then jump to Step 3.